pnp/blog/content/post/introduction-to-json.md

 ## Conclusion

 Learning to work with JSON is an important skill for both low-code and full stack developers, as well as for many IT Pro tasks.
-Here\'s hoping this article has helped you to understand and use JSON in your next project!
+Here's hoping this article has helped you to understand and use JSON in your next project!
 (This article is [cross-posted